Deyht/CIANNA/README.md

 ```
 sudo python3 python_module_setup.py install
 ```
-If you want to call the locally built interface you must add the path in your Python script (see example)
+If you want to call the locally built interface you must add the path in your Python script (see example).

 The created Python interface module has no dependency with *main.c* and therefore any code can be written with the interface with no need for new compilation.